Chieftain Imamu Estate, Virgo

 The flirtatious smile she was greeted with was amusingly charming enough for Atienna to pursue conversation.
 Thus began a short talk that was interrupted only by a voice that seemed to belong to someone standing behind the woman—a bartender: “Who are you talking to…?”

 Atienna had studied the languages of the twelve countries for many years now, despite the fact that Common had become the most spoken language.
 She knew many viewed her studies as useless.
 Regardless, Geminian was one of the languages she found hardest to learn.
-It was just too far away from her own mother language and too far away from Common.
+It was just too far away from her Virgo’s base languages and too far away from Common.
 But for some reason, as she listened to the bartender’s question, she could comprehend him completely.

 Atienna realized after hearing the bartender speak that she could not be seen here by others either—only by the red-headed woman.
 Wherever ‘here’ was.